Are you addicted to smoking, alcohol or gambling?

 Do you want to break free of your addiction?

-If so, this post will explain how your addiction hijacks your brain and how hypnosis can help you overcome your addiction.
+If so, this post will explain how your addiction hijacks your brain and how hypnosis for addiction can help you.

 Understanding how addiction hijacks the brain can help you realise that your addiction is not a weakness.

 But your brain got caught in the biological and chemical trap of your addiction.

 Recovery from addiction definitely requires willpower but in many cases, it also requires therapy, such as hypnotherapy, medication and self-care.

 The brain’s pleasure centre is called the ‘nucleus accumbens’.